Jadamso/Rbooks/docs/03-ROLS.md

 ##  3.20715340  0.04390995 -0.04451047
 ```

-To measure the ``Goodness of fit'' of the model, we can again compute sums of squared srrors.
+To measure the ``Goodness of fit'' of the model, we can again compute sums of squared errors.
 Adding random data may sometimes improve the fit, however, so we adjust the $R^2$ by the number of covariates $K$.
 $$
 R^2 = \frac{ESS}{TSS}=1-\frac{RSS}{TSS}\\
 R^2_{\text{adj.}} = 1-\frac{n-1}{n-K}(1-R^2)